bibicheese/MakefileMaker/README.md

 HOW TO USE:

-./MakefileMaker [ files...] (will take all .c files in the directory you indicates) ./MakefileMaker   			(will take all .c files in the current directory)
+./MakefileMaker [ files...] (will take all .c files in the directory you indicates)\\
+./MakefileMaker   			(will take all .c files in the current directory)\\

-And the Makefile will be initialized in the current directory you're at.
+And the Makefile will be creat in the current directory you're at.\\